Alberto Zamarbide: Primal

 Zamarbide joined a supergroup in 2014, alongside members of Deliverance, Vengeance Rising, Viking, Deathriders and Bloodlust.
 The band has been working on a self-titled debut album, which will be released through No Life Til Metal Records.
 The band features Guitarist Glenn Rogers (Vengeance Rising, Deliverance, Hirax), Drummer Jorge Iacobellis (Hirax), Guitarist Wagner Vincenzo, Bassist Sandy K. Vasquez (Bloodlust), and Guitarist Dave Watson (Ruthless, Shades of Crimson).
+In 2023 they released Humachine and played several gigs..
+The band finally split up during 2026.